Finnchick/StatusUI/README.md

 Created API with the help of mockapi.io, requests were implemented via axios.
 I found styling the status bars correctly to be the most challenging part of the task, but I think I managed to do it the right way.
+As a result, I made a UI that correctly displays all employees and their statuses.
+With the help of a series of buttons following the name and surname of the employee, it became very convenient to change the status quickly

 # Getting Started with Create React App